-The walk takes place on selected Saturdays, Sundays, Tuesdays and Wednesdays at 11am and 1.30pm.
+The walk takes place on selected Saturdays, Sundays, Mondays, Thursdays and Fridays at 11am or 1.30pm.

 This Christmas, why not blow away the cobwebs of Christmas present by enjoying a leisurely and informative stroll through the streets of Christmas past?